 On larger setups, both GbE ports of the XT3 servers or/and several ports on the SANs are often used to increase the bandwidth or to allow redundancy.
 Since both GbE ports of an XT3 server cannot be used on the same sub-network, virtual LANs need to be created.
 To allow the transfer of packets between the virtual LANs, layer 3 switches are required.
 You need to select a layer 3 switch that is able to route jumbo frames.

-A switch of the Cisco Catalyst 3750X series should be used on larger setups as they support jumbo frames, allow traffic to be routed between different VLANs and provide stacking capabilities.
+The Cisco Catalyst 3850X series does support jumbo frames, allows traffic to be routed between different VLANs and provides stacking capabilities.